-The Training Resources and Internship Network (TRAIN) grant program is designed to support long-term unemployed, under-employed and new entrant adult workers who seek to enter/reenter the workforce and address this workforce shortage.
+The Training Resources and Internship Network (TRAIN) grant program is designed to support long-term unemployed, under-employed and new entrant adult workers who seek to enter/reenter the workforce.

 Associate Commissioner for Workforce Development